It is their number 10 in over thirty years, right? Well, fuck me running. This feels like yesterday when we first started to listen to their sound.

-And Hardwired…To Self-Destruct – managed through Metallica‘s vanity label Blackened Recordings – comes along some 8 years after their last full length record.
-They are taking their time, don’t they?
+And Hardwired…To Self-Destruct – managed through Metallica‘s vanity label Blackened Recordings – comes along some 8 years after their last full-length record.
+They are taking their sweet time, don’t they?
 But then, they always have.

 Metallica then realized that speeding along this thrash highway forever would land them on the cold shores of Antarctica with zero warm clothing and no booze.
 So, they changed course to a more melodic, kind of a more mid-tempo approach.
-And in came The Sandman in their self-titled album Metallica.
+And in came Enter Sandman in their self-titled album Metallica.
 Just think back to tracks like The Unforgiven (I), Nothing Else Matters or Don’t Tread on Me.
 The band followed this up with a less stellar album called Load, but boy did I like tracks like Bleeding Me.

 Then The Unforgiven (II) came along in Reload that was something of a confirmation that they still had it in them after the former record.
 I mean already their first track Fuel put a smile on my face.
-Now this leads us to the weirdness of Death Magnetic and The Unforgiven (III).
+Now, this leads us to the weirdness of Death Magnetic and The Unforgiven (III).
 I was never convinced by that specific record, albeit many fans think otherwise.

 To wait for no man and do things their own way and by their own timing always was a strength or quirk of Metallica.
 This also meant that they sometimes jumped off proverbial cliffs before asking the right questions first.
 Resulting in a few hard landings without a parachute.
-To this, records like St. Anger comes to mind.
+To this, records like St. Anger come to mind.

-Now will Hardwired…To Self-Destruct live up to the past?
+Now, will Hardwired…To Self-Destruct live up to the past?

 The track Hardwired opens the album thrashily as we would expect it from a band like Metallica.
 This is followed by a rockier Atlas, Rise!, kind of slowing down to Mach 2, but still unmistakably signed Metallica.
 I must say these two tracks really raised my hopes that we were going to get a stellar and varied album of all flavors known from the band.

 But then as the jagged 3rd track Now That We’re Dead unfolds, things start sliding slowly from stellar to mainstream.
 That this would happen already after track #2 in a double-disc production is amazing.
-And with this I mean the lack of oomph and excitement that other records were able to incite.
+And with this, I mean the lack of oomph and excitement that other records were able to incite.

 Now, add to that a tendency to pretty much structure their tracks to juice up the live fan crowd.
 To illustrate, the aforementioned Now That We’re Dead kind of heavily lumbers forward with the same riff for a felt eternity.
 Only at minute 1:34 do we get James Hetfield‘s first screamed vocal.
 The somewhat ubiquitous and at times out-of-synch drumming of Lars Ulrich is not helping matters either.

 Or do they?

 So hold on a second: Not all is lost.
 Halo on Fire almost gets the spirit working again that was so prevalent on Metallica – the self-titled album – and on Reload as well.
-Then you’ll find some meaty riffing on the somewhat confused track called … Confusion.
+Then you’ll find some meaty riffing on the somewhat confusing track called … Confusion.
 The track redeems itself after a wretched start later with adding a few decent solos too.